clojusc/mesomatic/README.md

 [![Build Status](https://secure.travis-ci.org/clojusc/mesomatic.png)](http://travis-ci.org/clojusc/mesomatic)

+**A simple and idiomatic Clojure facade around the Mesos JAVA API**

 Mesomatic provides facilities to interact with [Apache Mesos](http://mesos.apache.org) from clojure.
 It provides a simple and idiomatic facade around the Mesos JAVA API and facilities to help when writing mesos frameworks.